What is Life-Sustaining Treatment?

 Artificial Feeding and Hydration

-Decreased eating and drinking is common in people who are seriously ill and near the end of life.
-This can be extremely distressing to families or caregivers, who may want to provide food and water artificially, such as through IV fluids or a feeding tube.
+Decreased eating and drinking is common among people who are seriously ill and near the end of life.
+This can be extremely distressing for families or caregivers, who may want to provide food and water artificially, such as through intravenous lines or a feeding tube.
 Although food and drink should always be offered by mouth to a person who is seriously ill or dying, artificial feeding and hydration may cause discomfort to someone whose body is no longer processing food and liquids normally.

-A small number of states now have laws that permit physicians to prescribe medications that allow terminally ill patients to end their lives.
-The life-ending medications must be administered by the patient themselves, not by another person.
+A small number of states now have laws that permit physicians to prescribe medications that allow terminally ill individuals to end their lives.
+The life-ending medications must be administered by the individual themselves, not by another person.
 Oregon was the first state to legalize aid-in-dying.
-However, data show that the option is rarely used.
-Even among patients who get the medications to end their lives, many ultimately do not use them.
+However, data show that among people who get the medications to end their lives, many ultimately do not use them.